patrickbwarren/inkscape-survex-export/README.md

 * by default, a single blue line line determines the scale (eg from the scale bar);

 Lines of any other color are ignored, as are other drawing objects.
+The default colors can be changed (see below), for example to red-blue-black if red-green-blue gives problems.

 In Inkscape, the option to save to a Survex (`*.svx`) file should appear under 'File &rarr; Save As&hellip;' or 'File &rarr; Save a